z4ab/the-super-tiny-compiler/README.md

 [![The Super Tiny Compiler](https://cloud.githubusercontent.com/assets/952783/21579290/5755288a-cf75-11e6-90e0-029529a44a38.png)](the-super-tiny-compiler.js)

+Note: This fork adds some extra functionality, and runs the "compiled" code using javascript

 ***Welcome to The Super Tiny Compiler!***

 This is an ultra-simplified example of all the major pieces of a modern compiler